Psychology in Massachusetts

 Psychologist Licensing in Massachusetts

 For psychologist licensing in Massachusetts, applicants must file with the Board of Registration of Psychologists, part of the Division of Occupational Licensure.
-Massachusetts requires a doctorate, supervised experience, a passing grade on the Examination for Professional Practice in Psychology (EPPP), and a passing grade on a state jurisprudence examination.
+The Massachusetts psychology board requires a doctorate, supervised experience, a passing grade on the Examination for Professional Practice in Psychology (EPPP), and a passing grade on a state jurisprudence examination.

-The state does not have license reciprocity, but unlike many states, Massachusetts does not require a year of post-doctoral experience for psychology licensing.
+The state does not have license reciprocity, but unlike many states, the Massachusetts psychology board does not require a year of post-doctoral experience for psychology licensing.
 Instead, it requires 3,200 hours of qualifying supervised professional experience (SPE).
 The remainder can be post-internship hours or advanced practicum hours that meet state regulatory requirements.

 License Requirements